fundraiser

 Keeping kids on track at school is a feat even for the most affluent families, and raising them to believe there is more for them in the world than that which they can see out their front doors is an even greater challenge.

-Phyllis Wheatley's Mary T. Wellcome Child Development Center provides quality, 4-Star, Parent Aware-certified curriculum to little ones ages 6 weeks to 5 years old, regardless of a family's financial situation.
+Phyllis Wheatley's Mary T. Wellcome Child Development Center provides quality, 4-Star, Parent Aware-certified curriculum to little ones ages 6 weeks to 5 years old, regardless of a family's financial situation, ensuring that every child, regardless of their family income level, is prepared to excel in kindergarten and beyond.

-Our highly regarded Family Strengthening programs work to ensure that each participant and their families go home to a safe environment, and our Camp Katharine Parsons gives inner city youth the same summer camp opportunities that anyone who grew up in Minnesota remembers.
+Our family restoration programs work to ensure that everyone can go home to a safe environment, and our Camp Katharine Parsons will again provide our inner city youth with the same summer camp opportunities that anyone who grew up in Minnesota remembers as being pivotal to their development and success.

 To learn more about our programs, go to www.phylliswheatley.org.

-Since 1924, “The Wheatley” has been inspiring the leader within by providing a welcoming place where people gather to discover their strengths, develop new skills, participate in community, and find encouragement and support needed to give them the confidence to pursue their dreams.
+Since 1924, “The Wheatley” has been inspiring the leader within by providing a welcoming place where people gather to discover their strengths, develop new skills, and participate in community.

-Who was Phyllis Wheatley?
 Phyllis (Phillis) Wheatley was an eighteenth century girl slave who became the first African American woman to publish a book (poetry).
 Her life demonstrates what can be achieved through character, ambition, courage and humility.
 Phillis’ incredible story reminds us that in spite of what’s happening on the outside, there’s something within that allows people to prevail.
-This philosophy guides every program at Phyllis Wheatley Community Center.
+At Phyllis Wheatley Community Center, we see this tenacity of spirit reflected in our clients each day.
+This is what drives our mission, and guides our relentless pursuit of equality.

 Organization name